-4.3 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour
+5.3 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour

 The Council has designated the Borough Secretary as the Council's Monitoring Officer.
 It is the function of the Monitoring Officer to ensure compliance with established policies, procedures, laws, and regulations.
 The Monitoring Officer also supports the Standards Committee and is the nominated officer for Whistleblowing.
-After consulting the Chief Executive and Director of Resources, he will report to the Council, under Section 5 of the Local Government and Housing Act 1989, if he considers that any proposal, decision, or omission would give rise to unlawfulness or maladministration.
+After consulting the Chief Executive and Chief Finance Officer (section 151 Officer), he will report to the Council, under Section 5 of the Local Government and Housing Act 1989, if he considers that any proposal, decision, or omission would give rise to unlawfulness or maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.